 Once the previous steps are complete, check film thicknesses and reapply touch-up paint as needed.
 For deep damage, once the surface has been completely cleaned and dried, use a wire brush to remove the paint all the way to the substrate.
 Then use compressed air to blast the surface to clean away any dust or contaminants.
-Once the surface has been cleaned, use a brush or spray system to reapply the primer layer first, and then the other coating layers in the system.
-Ensure that you follow each product's technical specifications and operating instructions, especially the Recoating Interval of each product.
+Once the surface has been cleaned, use a brush or spray system to reapply the coating according to its technical specifications and operating instructions.